tstuefe/ojdk-stathist-patch/README.md

 This feature was has been proposed to the OpenJDK community for upstream inclusion, see http://mail.openjdk.java.net/pipermail/serviceability-dev/2018-November/025909.html .

-It was rejected since it intersects with JFR (Java Flight Recorder) and the JMC (Java Mission Control):
+It was rejected since it conflicts with JFR (Java Flight Recorder) and the JMC (Java Mission Control):

 Both JFR and JMC have been open sourced with JDK 11 and since then are freely available.
 The consensus is that we do not want two backends collecting statisticals.
 We rather concentrate our efforts on one which does it really well, which going forward should be JFR.

-And I fully support this decision.
+This decision makes sense and therefore this patch will not be brought upstream.

 --

 However, this patch may still be valuable to some people:

 - you are a downstream maintainer and want to add this feature to older releases which have no JFR/JMC.
-- you are a downstream maintainer and want to exclude JFR/JMC from your build for whatever reason and need a cheap monitoring solution (please note though that this feature cannot compete with JFR).
+Or, you need to exclude JFR/JMC from your build for whatever reason and want a cheap monitoring solution (please note though that this feature cannot compete with JFR).
 - for experimentation and playing around.

-which is why I put them here.

-The patch itself is really simple and non-invasive, so it should be easy to maintain downstream.
-Almost all code resides in new files, and the interface toward the VM is minimal.
+The patch itself is quite simple and non-invasive, so it can be maintained downstream.
+Almost all code resides in new files, and the interface toward the VM is slim.

 ## Patch files